Michael Briggs, Lord Briggs of Westbourne: Briggs report

 Lord Justice Briggs was appointed as the Judge in charge of the Chancery Modernisation Review in 2013.
 The report was finally published in July 2016, and came to be referred to as the Briggs report.
 Part of those recommendations included proposals for a new online court to try and create a more affordable dispute resolution procedure.

 Notable judicial decisions

-Notable decisions of Lord Briggs include:
+Notable decisions of Lord Briggs of Westbourne include: